Josseyo/Salon/README.md

 Description of the agile process used for development.

 ### GitHub Projects
 [GitHub Projects](https://github.com/users/Josseyo/projects/8/views/1) served as an Agile tool for this project.
-Through it, user stories, labels, epics and milestone tasks were planned, then tracked using the basic Kanban board.
+Through it, user stories, labels, epics and milestone were planned and tasks carried out, and tracked using the basic Kanban board.

 The MoSCoW method was used with accompanying custom Github project labels to help prioritise the important tasks for the available time.